 Tarraco, A Roman Stronghold in Spain

 During the Roman Imperial rule, Tarraco flourished even more.
-Its flax trade, fertile plain and sunny shores, and its wine, praised by Pliny the Elder in one of his writings, made it one of the Roman Empire's richest seaports.
+Its flax trade, fertile plain and sunny shores, and wine, praised by Pliny the Elder in one of his writings, made it one of the Roman Empire's wealthiest seaports.

 The City of Tarragona Today